 In industrial agriculture, lactoferrin is used to kill bacteria during meat processing.

-It also seems to protect against bacterial infection, possibly by preventing the growth of bacteria by depriving them of essential nutrients or by killing bacteria by destroying their cell walls.
-The lactoferrin contained in mother's milk is credited with helping to protect breast-fed infants against bacterial infections.
+It also seems to protect against infections from bacteria, viruses, and fungi.
+Lactoferrin seems to slow down the growth of bacteria by starving them of nutrients.
+It also destroys the walls around the bacteria.
+The lactoferrin contained in mother's milk is thought to help protect breast-fed infants against infections.

-Uses & Effectiveness
+Uses & Effectiveness ?

 Possibly Effective for

 - Low iron levels in women who are pregnant.
 Some research shows that taking lactoferrin as a source of iron during pregnancy is about as effective as oral iron supplements and might be as effective as an iron injection given by a health care provider.

 - Blood infection (sepsis).
 Research shows that giving lactoferrin to premature infants while they are in the hospital may help to prevent serious blood infections.

 - Death of an unborn or premature baby.
 Research shows that taking lactoferrin does not seem to prevent the death of premature infants.

 - A serious intestinal disease in premature infants (necrotizing enterocolitis or NEC).
 Research shows that taking lactoferrin does not seem to prevent premature infants from developing NEC.

 - Low levels of red blood cells in people with a long-term illness (anemia of chronic disease).
 Early research suggests that taking lactoferrin may improve blood markers in some patients with this condition.
 Lactoferrin may work better in patients who are also pregnant.